WIND IN THE PINES KUNG FU — FAQs

 Q: Do you teach forms?

-A: We do teach some forms, but much less than you find in many modern martial arts schools.
-At Wind in the Pines, forms are only used as tools to develop key fundamentals like stances, footwork, and body mechanics.
+A: We do teach some forms, but we don’t treat forms as a dance routine.
+At Wind in the Pines, forms are used as tools to develop key fundamentals like stances, footwork, and body mechanics.
 We’re not “forms collectors.”
-Our focus is always on real-world application over choreography.
+Our focus is always on real-world application.

 BENEFITS & GOALS

-Q: What are the benefits of learning Praying Mantis and internal arts?
+Q: What are the benefits of learning martial arts?

 A: Improved coordination, flexibility, mental clarity, self-defense skills, and a deeper connection between mind and body.